Let’s begin with the basics - which classic lashes are you going to use?

 Mayfair lashes will give you a bit glossier/ bolder/darker look, where Chelsea will give a more subtle effect.

 When it comes to the choice of the thickness :

 0.12 lashes will give you a lovely natural finish to your lash set, subtly enhancing your client’s eyes and giving passersby a chance to look twice 😉

 0.15 lashes are your go-to for a mascara effect.

-0.20 and 0.25 will give you quite a dramatic effect.
-However,If you’re after something dramatic,but light in weight, consider our flat lashes - these come in thicknesses up to 0.25, but weigh only half as much as a normal classic lash or the same thickness!
+0.20 and 0.25 will give you quite a dramatic effect, but are quite heavy on those natural lashes.If you’re after something dramatic,but light in weight, consider our flat lashes - these come in thicknesses up to 0.25, but weigh only half as much as a normal classic lash or the same thickness!
 All the drama, no damage - what could be better?

 You’ve selected the perfect thickness of lashes, but how about the length?
 Put simply, the lash extensions you pick for your client should be a maximum of 3mm longer than the client’s natural lashes, and if the client’s natural lashes are very long already, you don’t have to go longer than them - remember that you’re enhancing their eyes, not necessarily making the lashes SUPER long.

 When it comes to curls, again consider the kind of look someone is looking for - if they want something very natural, B or C will be ideal; if they’re looking for more lift and drama, opt for CC or D. That being said, you’ll also need to take into account the natural growth of the natural lashes.

 Next, your pretreatment - it’s such an important area but one which is frequently overlooked or not completed in the most effective way.
 We recommend Cleanser, Primer and Booster at least to get those lashes perfectly prepped for extensions - for a full run down, check out our blog post all about slaying pretreatment!